 What to do on World Mental Health Day:

-Check in with friends and family, they will surely appreciate the gesture.
+Try to check in with friends and family, they will surely appreciate the gesture.
 Use this day to let them know that you’re there for them, and to remind them how important their mental health is.
 If there is someone in your life who you are particularly concerned about, seek out relevant help to get them the professional support and therapy they require.

 On and around this date, it is common to see people wearing a ribbon in solidarity, to raise awareness, and to show their support.
 Others choose to take their support online by posting on social media with the hashtag #worldmentalhealthday.